Battle of Okehazama: Background

 In 1560, Imagawa Yoshimoto, a powerful warlord who controlled Suruga, Tōtōmi, and Mikawa Provinces amassed an army of 25,000 men to march on Kyoto to challenge the increasingly weak and ineffective Ashikaga shogunate for control of the country.
-The army followed the route of the Tōkaidō highway, and crossed from Mikawa into Owari province, which had recently been united by the local warlord Oda Nobunaga.
+The army followed the route of the Tōkaidō highway, and crossed from Mikawa into Owari Province, which had recently been united by the local warlord Oda Nobunaga.

 Prelude

-The 25,000 Imagawa forces quickly overran the Oda's border fortresses of Washizu, Matsudaira forces led by Matsudaira Motoyasu took Marune fortress, and Yoshimoto set up camp at Dengakuhazama, located in the village of Okehazama, just outside of what is now the city of Nagoya.
+The 25,000 Imagawa forces quickly overran Oda's border fortresses of Washizu, Matsudaira forces led by Matsudaira Motoyasu took Marune fortress, and Yoshimoto set up camp at Dengaku-hazama, located in the village of Okehazama, just outside of what is now the city of Nagoya.
 In opposition, Oda Nobunaga could field only about 2000-3000 men, or roughly one-tenth of the Imagawa army.
 Although some of his staff recommended withdrawing to the Oda stronghold of Kiyosu Castle, Nobunaga was aware that Kiyosu would not be able to withstand a siege.
 He instead stated that "only a strong offensive policy could make up for the superior numbers of the enemy" and ordered a counterattack.

 The geography of the area in which the Imagawa set up their camp was well known to Nobunaga and his scouts, as they had often used the area for war games in the guise of falconry hunts.

 The evening before the attack, Nobunaga gathered his men and told them that to wait would be suicide and that it be best to attack the enemy head on, before sending them home to rest.
 He awoke early next morning and dressed.
 He recited a passage from the song "Atsumori" and intoned, "Man has but 50 years, and life is but a dream."
 He donned his armor, wolfed down a bowl of rice porridge while he was still standing, and departed.